Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 1- Safety Concerns:

-The IIHS, 2022 report finds that scooters exceeding 20 mph are 40% more probably to be involved in severe injuries.
+- The IIHS 2022 report finds that scooters exceeding 20 mph are 40% more probably to be involved in severe injuries.

-The Micro Mobility Report, 2023, identifies that braking distances can be doubled, creating issues while emergency stopping.
+- The Micro Mobility Report, 2023, identifies that braking distances can be doubled, creating issues while emergency stopping.

 2- Damage to Scooter Components:

-The NIH, 2022 report states that motor overheats at 30-40% when pushed beyond factory limits.
+- The NIH, 2022 report states that motor overheats at 30-40% when pushed beyond factory limits.

-The battery can stop working efficiently by upto 40%, cutting ride time sharply.
+- The battery can stop working efficiently by upto 40%, cutting ride time sharply.

 3- Warranty & Legal Trouble:

-Using speed limiters removal in prohibited states may void warranty instantly after tampering, as per Zero Warranty Terms, 2023.
+- Using speed limiters removal in prohibited states may void warranty instantly after tampering, as per Zero Warranty Terms, 2023.

-Riders can be enforced to pay a penalty of $250-$500 upon modifying the scooter, as per California DMV Code §22411.
+- Riders can be required to pay a penalty of $250-$500 upon modifying the scooter, as per California DMV Code §22411.

 4- Insurance Risks:

-Insurance may deny claims if a modified scooter is involved in an accident.
+- Insurance may deny claims if a modified scooter is involved in an accident.

-The NAIC, 2023 reports conclude that higher premiums or dropped coverage can result from illegal modifications.
+- The NAIC, 2023 reports conclude that higher premiums or dropped coverage can result from illegal modifications.

 VII.
 Legal and Safe Alternatives to Increase Scooter Performance